Shauna Taylor case: Attempted murder case

 Shauna Taylor was 40 years old and a resident of Macclenny, Florida, when she had an infant daughter born premature in late 2012, whom she began bringing to emergency rooms in 2013 for unspecified illnesses.
 The child was presenting with severe liver damage.
-According to investigators, in each of Shauna's initial visits to the hospital, Shauna included "exaggerated" and falsified symptoms of the child's health, having not yet been able to poison the child's liver until she had enough iron pills ready for doing so.
+According to investigators, in Shauna's initial visits to the hospital, she included "exaggerated" and falsified symptoms of the child's health, as she was unable to poison the child's liver until she had enough iron pills to do so.
 In the third visit, the child was said to have experienced liver failure.
 "While the child was admitted to the hospital, [Shauna] would be there with the child and while she was there, she would administer the Tylenol to continue the abuse," according to Baker County Sheriff's Office Sergeant Tracie Benton, the lead detective on the case.
 Ultrasounds of the girl's liver showed abnormalities, and blood tests turned up high levels of iron.
 Around that time, investigators began receiving anonymous tips claiming that Taylor had Munchausen by proxy and was abusing the child.
-Those tipsters also informed investigators about a fundraising campaign online for the child, started by Shauna for the purposes of collecting money.
-Medical experts were able to test the child for certain poisons related to liver failure and determined there was iron in the child's system well above regular levels.
+Those tipsters also informed investigators that Shauna started an online fundraising campaign for the child.
+Medical experts tested the child for certain poisons related to liver failure and determined the child's system contained iron well above regular levels.
 Eventually, after being removed from Shauna's care and given proper healthcare, the child's liver function returned to normal while she was in the hospital.
-Because the child survived, her name was never revealed by public news sources, and Shauna moved on to another state for habitation, leaving the case largely buried.
+Because the child survived, her name was never revealed by public news sources, and Shauna moved to another state, leaving the case largely buried.